Ahmad-Ajm/Aotu-Build-App/code/PROGRESS_REPORT.md

 # Progress Report

-## Current Feature: FEAT-USER-REGISTRATION
+## Current Feature: FEAT-CV-CREATION
 - Status: In Progress
-- Notes: Working on backend setup and user registration/authentication structure under `code/backend`.
+- Notes: Starting implementation of CV creation feature.
+Backend domain/EFCore setup will be implemented first, then HTTP API, then frontend in a later step.

 ## Backend
 - Solution: `code/backend/CVSystem.sln` (placeholder, will be expanded with real projects).
-- Next steps: create .NET projects (Domain, Application, EntityFrameworkCore, HttpApi) and implement minimal user registration/login according to SpecKit.
+- Next steps: add CV-related entities and services (Domain + EntityFrameworkCore + HttpApi) according to SpecKit for FEAT-CV-CREATION.

 ## Frontend
 - Not started yet for this feature.
-Will be addressed after backend CI is green.
+Will be addressed after backend API is stable.